Virtualization-projects/rancher-labs-wiki/Cowpoke-3.2:-Creating-a-new-resource.md

 ## Defining the life-cycle of a resource.
 The life-cycle of a resource is made up a interconnected processes.
 Once you have defined a resource, you can attach processes to it.
 Processes are what drive the orchestration logic.
 You can list all the defined processes at:
 * [http://localhost:8080/v1/processdefinitions](http://localhost:8080/v1/processdefinitions)
 That lists all processes for all resources.
-You can get a resource-centric veiw at:
+You can get a resource-centric view at:
 * [http://localhost:8080/v1/resourcedefinitions](http://localhost:8080/v1/resourcedefinitions)

 Go there in the API UI and look for animal or pet.
 Nothing.
 There are no processes (and no states) associated to those resources.
 But go to [http://localhost:8080/v1/resourcedefinitions/1rd!instance](http://localhost:8080/v1/resourcedefinitions/1rd!instance) and click the resourceDot link.
 You'll see a diagram of all the processes attached to instances and how you can transition from one to the next. ***This is an incredibly powerful way to visualize everything that happens in the life cycle of an instance.***